Aouidate/aouidate.github.io/_posts/2025-07-08-Encoding_Sterochemistry.md

 So the output will be something like this:

 ```
-Similarity between R- and S-limonene:
+Similarity between R- and S-thalidomide:

 Morgan fingerprint similarity: 0.714